nghttp2/nghttp2/doc/nghttpx.1.rst

 frontend for API using :option:`--frontend` option with "api" parameter.
 All requests which come from this frontend address, will be treated as API request.

+The response is normally JSON dictionary, and at least includes the following keys:

+status
+  The status of the request processing.
+The following values are
+  defined:

+  Success
+    The request was successful.

+  Failure
+    The request was faield.
+No change has been made.

+code
+  HTTP status code

+We wrote "normally", since nghttpx may return ordinal HTML response in some cases where the error has occurred before reaching API endpoint (e.g., header field is too large).

 The following section describes available API endpoints.